gazoodle/geckolib/README.md

  - A missing spa is an unusual event not a critical failure, retry connection

 ## Done/Fixed in 0.3.17
+ - Attempt to fix urllib3 requirement in pip install.
+It was in the wrong place

 ## Done/Fixed in 0.3.16
  - More robust to missed packets during spa connection